Certificated teachers interested in completing an endorsement in English Language Arts, at the University of Washington should follow these steps:

 5. Prepare a cover letter that states your intent and provides us with contact information for you (e-mail, phone, mailing address);

-6. Submit the materials above to English Undergraduate Advising in person, by e-mail, or by postal mail (sorry, we cannot accept FAX submissions):
+6. Submit the materials above to HAS in person or by e-mail:

 Submit in person:

 Bring materials to A-2-B Padelford Hall.
 (Click here to view Padelford Hall on a UW campus map.)
 Enter Padelford from the southernmost front entrance, closest to Hall Health or the HUB.
 Go down two floors below Floor One to the Plaza Level (PL in the elevator or stairwell) and turn to your right for the entrance to A-2-B.

 Send your materials in PDF format (please, no imaging or html files, as they can be difficult for us to read and print) to firstname.lastname@example.org.